How to create a table in Excel – our step-by-step guide (with pictures)

 Then, you need to start organizing it into groups.
 This is so that you don’t end up overlapping different types of data in the same column.

-When you have decided on your columns, you can start to fill in the columns with headings on your Excel spreadsheet.
+When you have decided on your columns, you can start to fill the headings on your Excel spreadsheet.

 Step